skip to main |

 - For the studio version the vocals were passed on to Ringo, making this his third recorded vocal performance for the band.
 Not surprisingly, Ringo gets the words wrong to at least one line.
 He had previously sung it with the band for an earlier BBC recording as well.

-- George Martin played some piano for the recording, and Harrison played his new 12-string rickenbacker (previously heard on the
+- George Martin played some piano for the recording, and Harrison played his new 12-string rickenbacker (previously heard on the Can't Buy Me Love single).
+Lennon did the guitar solo.

-Slow Down and two songs from A Hard Day's Night).
+- Carl Perkins himself was present during the recording of this and three other songs (Slow Down and two songs from A Hard Day's Night).
 Apparently he made the band a little bit nervous (Ringo referred to him as 'Mr. Perkins'), though they did all jam together on three songs Perkins' often featured in his live sets.
 Unfortunately though, no recordings exist of this.

-- As previously mentioned, this was released as a
+- As previously mentioned, this was released as a single in the U.S. in 1964.

 - McCartney often still plays this in his soundcheck when performing live, even as recently as 2007.